andrew/ultimate-awesome/README.md

 - [awesomedribble](https://github.com/sauravdroid/awesomedribble) - This a project for DribbleClient PWA.
 - [awesome-dendron-poc](https://github.com/ScriptAutomate/awesome-dendron-poc) - POC for awesome dendron list and CI/CD in place.
 - [awesome-lab](https://github.com/seifip/awesome-lab) - 👩‍🔬 Awesome tools for lab scientists and research.
-- [popular-dependents-lists](https://github.com/selfrefactor/popular-dependents-lists) - Lists with repo links for various JS libraries.
-The list contains GitHub repos that depend on these libraries.
 - [awesome-semo](https://github.com/semojs/awesome-semo) - Even though Semo is not that awesome yet.
 - [awesome-git-beginner-resources](https://github.com/servetier/awesome-git-beginner-resources) - A curation of beginner resources for Git, focused on the less-intuitive aspects. .
 - [sg-awesome](https://github.com/sghost13/sg-awesome) - Unorganized personal awesome list.